AhnafPro/ESSENTIALS-Shader/README.md

 # ESSENTIALS-Shader
-A lightweight Minecraft shader with only essential VFX to simulate realism, even on integrated GPUs.
+A lightweight Minecraft shader with only essential VFX to simulate realistic effects such as shadows, rays, etc. to run on integrated GPUs.